-I didn't watch this classic show called My Girl (2005) for the stars, although I liked all of them (especially Dong Wook Lee, who has always been a heart-throb of mine), rather I watched it because it was a Hong Sisters' (Master's Sun) written drama, so therefore I expected to - and wanted to - laugh.
+I didn't watch this classic show called My Girl (2005) for the stars, although I liked all of them (especially Dong Wook Lee, who has always been a heart-throb of mine), and a young Joon Ki Lee in an early role was fun to watch, too, rather I watched it because it was a Hong Sisters' (Master's Sun) written drama, so therefore I expected to - and wanted to - laugh.
 What I wasn't prepared for was that I would ROAR with laughter through 3/4's of it, that I would sound like a cackling hen through so much of this show.
 I think I even got a sore throat and headache once or twice from laughing so hard.
 After seeing actress Da Hae Lee first in the depressing Miss Ripley (2011) melodrama I wondered before I started My Girl how she would possibly be able to do comedy.
 And prior to watching this show I had watched The Prime Minister And I (2013) where actress Yoona, whom I had first seen in the melodrama Love Rain (2012), had totally floored me with her comedy brilliance in that show.
+So I should never pigeon hole Korean performers, they surprise me constantly.

 Do the Korean actresses all copy each other in the comedic mannerisms required for these hilariously funny parts?
 While watching both ladies and being surprised at their comedic brilliance, I kept getting flashbacks before my eyes of two OTHER actresses who seemed almost identical in mannerisms to Yoona and Da Hae and they were Kim Sun Ah (My Lovely Sam Soon and Scent Of A Woman) and the actress from Stars Falling From The Sky (2010) named Jung-won Choi.
 It totally freaked me out how all four of them could have interchanged roles in any of these shows and been exactly the same type of character!
 Be that as it may, I must simply LIKE that style of comedy acting because I loved all four of these ladies in all of these roles.
 If they combined all four ladies in one show together the laugh factor would be powerful enough to demolish a city!!!
 I swear I laughed 1000x more while watching this show than I did at Gianna Jun in My Love From Another Star!
 That is saying a lot!